Punktum-dk/dkhm-name-service-specification/README.md

 <a name="about-this-document"></a>
 ## About this document

+This specification describes the DK Hostmaster General name service.

+This document is owned and maintained by DK Hostmaster A/S and must not be distributed without this information.

+All examples provided in the document are fabricated or changed from real data to demonstrate use etc. any resemblence to actual data are coincidental.

+Printable version can be obtained via [this link](https://gitprint.com/DK-Hostmaster/dkhm-name-service-specification/blob/master/README.md), using the gitprint service.

 <a name="license"></a>
 ## License

+This document is copyright by DK Hostmaster A/S and is licensed under the MIT License, please see the separate LICENSE file for details.

 <a name="the-dk-registry-in-brief"></a>
 ## The .dk Registry in Brief

+DK Hostmaster is the registry for the ccTLD for Denmark (dk).
+The current model used in Denmark is based on a sole registry, with DK Hostmaster maintaining the central DNS registry.

 <a name="name-service"></a>
 # Name Service